Sparse Equidistribution of Geometric Invariants of Real Quadratic Fields: The Boundary of FA(q)

 \subsection{Homology of Modular Curves}

 Let $q$ be an odd prime.
-The compactified modular surface $X_0(q)$ of level $q$ is a Riemann surface of genus $g=\tfrac{q}{12}+O(1)$.
+The closed modular surface $X_0(q)$ of level $q$ is a compact Riemann surface of genus $g=\tfrac{q}{12}+O(1)$.
 The associated integral singular homology and cohomology groups $H_1(X_0(q),\Z)$ and $H^1(X_0(q),\Z)$ are free abelian groups of rank $2g$ that sit as lattices inside $H_1(X_0(q),\R)$ and $H^1(X_0(q),\R)$ respectively.
 By general principles, we have the cap product pairing between homology and cohomology

 which is a perfect pairing \cite[Section 3.3]{Hat02}.
-The cap product pairing identifies the homology groups with the (linear) dual of the cohomology group and vice versa.
-Furthermore, the Hecke operators as well as the Atkin--Lehner operator $W_q$ are self-adjoint with respect to the cap product pairing (see e.g.\ \cite[Section 3.2]{Nor22} for definitions of the action of Hecke and Atkin--Lehner operators on homology and cohomology).
+The cap product pairing identifies the homology group with the (linear) dual of the cohomology group and vice versa.
+Furthermore, the Hecke operators as well as the Atkin--Lehner operator $W_q$ are self-adjoint with respect to the cap product pairing (see e.g.\ \cite[Section 3.2.1]{Nor23} for explicit formul\ae{} for the action of Hecke and Atkin--Lehner operators on homology and cohomology).

 Given a closed curve $\CC$ inside $X_0(q)$, we denote by